 As your source for dedicated heating and cooling in Lincoln County, Climatech Heating & Cooling, Inc. wants to make sure your questions are answered.
 Below are some of the most common questions our customers have about their HVAC systems.
 You can also find more information about the services we provide and the products we offer throughout our website.

 Can’t find the answer to your question?
 Call us at (704) 753-7443 and we’d be happy to help you.
-We proudly serve clients in Charlotte, Huntersville, Cornelius, Denver, Davidson, Mooresville, Lincolnton, and Sherrills Ford.
+We proudly serve clients in Charlotte, Huntersville, Cornelius, Denver, Davidson, Mooresville, Lincolnton, Stanley, and Sherrills Ford.